MULA 2026 BEAUTY TALK #2: CLEAN BEAUTY 2030

 K- and J-beauty retailer Glowstation opened in April at Westfield Châtelet-les-Halles, offering a curated selection of skincare and makeup products from renowned Korean brands.
 The store's vibrant and modern design, featuring central isles with mirrors and screens, invites product discovery.

-Their selection of on-trend skincare brands such as COSRX, Skinfood, and Torriden, along with popular makeup brands like Laka and PeriPera, provides an opportunity to engage with products that emphasize both efficacy and aesthetic appeal.
+Their selection of on-trend skincare brands such as COSRX, Skinfood, and Torriden, along with popular makeup brands like Laka and Peripera, provides an opportunity to engage with products that emphasize both efficacy and aesthetic appeal.

 4 - STYLEKOREAN